Back to Blog

 Getting to Vrijthof Maastricht: Complete Transport Guide

-Walking: If you are staying in or near the city centre, walking is by far the most pleasant and convenient option.
-The Vrijthof is well-signposted from most parts of the inner city.
+Walking: If you are staying within or near the city centre, walking to the Vrijthof is often the most pleasant and efficient option.
+The square is centrally located, and most hotels and guesthouses will be within a 5-20 minute walk.

 Food, Drink & Local Recommendations